sheetanshuprasad/sheetanshuprasad.github.io/content/posts/beat-selling-vs-client-work.md

 tags = ["beat-selling", "clients", "music-business", "freelancing"]
 +++

-# Beat Selling vs Client Work: Which Is Better?

 Many producers eventually face an important question: should they focus on selling beats or working directly with clients?